 Growing up in Brisbane, Australia all my life, I've been fortunate enough to undertake a great deal of travel, both domestically and locally.
-With family, we've driven to every capital city in Australia, I've been on five different cruises to the South Pacific region and New Zealand (with a sixth booked for 2018) and have twice been to the United States.
+With family, we've driven to every capital city in Australia, I've been on six different cruises to the South Pacific region and New Zealand and have twice been to the United States.

 Whilst the majority of this holidaying did occur before I discovered my love of photography, it has given me a great desire for travel and helped form an ever growing list of locations I'd love to return to and photograph.